Dice: Manufacturing

-Precision dice are generally made from bars of extruded cellulose acetate, sawed to the proper length to ensure that each face is as square as practical, generally with edges 3/4 ± 1/5000 in in length, with pips drilled 17 ± 4 mil deep and filled with opaque paint or epoxy which matches the density of cellulose, ensuring the dice remain balanced.
+Precision dice are generally made from bars of extruded cellulose acetate, sawed to the proper length to ensure that each face is as square as practical, generally with edges 3/4 ± 1/5000 in in length, with pips drilled 17 ± 4 mil deep and filled with opaque paint or epoxy that matches the density of cellulose, ensuring the dice remain balanced.
 The dice are buffed and polished to a gloss or sand finish after the pips are set, and the edges usually are left sharp, also called square or razor edge, although beveled or rounded edges, if performed evenly and consistently for each edge, are acceptable.
 Precision casino dice are transparent or translucent.
-This makes it difficult to incorporate internal weights which could bias the roll.
+This makes it difficult to incorporate internal weights that could bias the roll.
 To discourage cheating by dice substitution, each die carries a serial number and the casino's logo or name.
 Local regulations and the intended game may affect the allowable dimensions and tolerances; for example, New Jersey specifies the maximum size of a die is 0.775 in on a side, except for the dice used in pai gow, which range from 0.637–0.643 in on a side.

 Precision backgammon dice also share the flush-pip construction, but tend to be smaller with heavily rounded corners.

 Precision backgammon dice are made the same way and also feature pips flush with the surface of each face; they tend to be slightly smaller and have rounded corners and edges, to allow better movement inside the dice cup and stop forceful rolls from damaging the playing surface.